GreengageDB/greengage/src/interfaces/gppc/README.md

    macros.
 3. Memory must be allocated or freed with the GPPC wrapped functions (for example.
 GppcAlloc(), GppcAlloc0(), GppcRealloc(), and GppcFree()).
-4. The UDF cannot use Greenplum Database C language UDF API or macros.
+4. The UDF cannot use Greengage Database C language UDF API or macros.
 5. The GPPC API and macros can be found in gppc.h located in `$GPDB_INSTALLED_DIR/include/gppc.h`